Evo Morales: Second presidential term: 2009–2014

 President Morales with president of Chile Sebastián Piñera at the gold-copper mine San José during the Chilean mining accident and the rescue of 33 miners in 2010, who were trapped for more than two months more than 2,000 feet below the surface.

-During his second term, Morales began to speak openly of "communitarian socialism" as the ideology that he desired for Bolivia's future.
-He assembled a new cabinet which was 50% female, a first for Bolivia, although by 2012, that had dropped to a third.
-One of the main tasks that faced his government during this term was the aim of introducing legislation that would cement the extension of rights featured in the new constitution.
+In his second term, Morales began to speak openly of "communitarian socialism" as a guiding ideology.
+His new cabinet was 50% female, a first for Bolivia, although by 2012, that had dropped to a third.
+One of the government's main tasks during this term was the introduction of legislation that would cement the rights featured in the new constitution.
 In April 2010, the departmental elections saw further gains for MAS.
 In 2013, the government passed a law to combat domestic violence against women.

-In December 2009, Morales attended the 2009 United Nations Climate Change Conference in Copenhagen, Denmark, where he blamed climate change on capitalism and called for a financial transactions tax to fund climate change mitigation.
-Ultimately deeming the conference to have been a failure, he oversaw the World's People Conference on Climate Change and the Rights of Mother Earth outside of Cochabamba in April 2010.
+In December 2009, Morales attended the 2009 United Nations Climate Change Conference in Copenhagen, where he blamed climate change on capitalism and called for a financial transactions tax to fund climate change mitigation.
+Deeming the conference a failure, he oversaw the World's People Conference on Climate Change and the Rights of Mother Earth outside of Cochabamba in April 2010.
+In October 2012, the government passed a "Law of Mother Earth" that banned the growth of genetically modified organisms (GMOs) in Bolivia.
+This was praised by environmentalists and criticized by the nation's soya growers, who said that it would make them less competitive on the global market.

-Following the victories of Barack Obama and the Democratic Party in the 2008 U.S. presidential election, relations between Bolivia and the U.S. improved slightly, and in November 2009 the countries entered negotiations to restore diplomatic relations.
-After the U.S. backed the 2011 military intervention in Libya by NATO forces, Morales condemned Obama, calling for his Nobel Peace Prize to be revoked.
+Following Barack Obama's victory in the 2008 U.S. presidential election, U.S.-Bolivian relations improved slightly and in November 2009 the countries entered negotiations to restore diplomatic relations.
+After the U.S. backed the 2011 military intervention in Libya by NATO forces, Morales condemned Obama and called for his Nobel Peace Prize to be revoked.
 The two nations restored diplomatic relations in November 2011, although Morales refused to allow the DEA back into the country.

-In October 2012, the government passed a Law of Mother Earth that banned genetically modified organisms (GMOs) being grown in Bolivia.
-This was praised by environmentalists and criticized by the nation's soya growers, who said that it would make them less competitive on the global market.
+Responding to the 2014 Israel–Gaza conflict, Morales called Israel a "terrorist state".